Johan Hansson's Group

 In parallel extensive biobanking of patient samples – including tumor biopsies and blood samples is performed.
 These samples are mainly used for molecular and cellular studies on candidate predictive markers of response to therapy and long term benefit of treatments.
 These studies are performed in collaboration with our own laboratory group as well as other research groups, manly at KI and SciLife laboratories.

-Johan Hansson, Associate Professor, Group leader
+Johan Hansson, associate professor, group leader

-Karin Kjulin, administrator
+Karin Kjulin, research coordinator

 Suzanne Egyházi Brage, researcher